eyeflare travel tips and reviews

 Getting around on Tenerife

 By far, the easiest way to travel around Tenerife is by hiring a car.
-By using the car hire Spain service from Argus, we will have cheap wheels to take up a drive up Pico del Teide and also other parts of the island.
+This way we will have cheap wheels to take up a drive up Pico del Teide and also other parts of the island.

 Canary Islands